 Among the so-called tissue-friendly materials, titanium is the most appropriate metal for the construction of implants.
 Therefore titanium is used very frequently in modern medicine. (for example for bone fracture plates, artificial joints and pacemakers).
 Titanium is completely accepted by the human body; in other words, the body does not reject the strange material.

-Since time immemorial dentistry has always tried to replace lost teeth as naturally as possible..
+Since a very long time, dentistry has always tried to replace lost teeth as naturally as possible.
 The final result has to be the recovery at the appearance and function, like chewing, talking and laughing.
 Nature developed a perfect chewing system that can never be completely replaced by artificial means.
 An implant in the jaw as a pillar for tooth replacement is the closest one can get to a natural dental root.
 By now, placing implants has become a reliable treatment method and it normally leads to a predictable good final result.

 An implant serves as a replacement of a real dental root and offers footing to: